 My file has filed a false case under domestic violence act.
-Does the court examine the truthfulness of case before passing any order against the accused?
+Does the court examine the truthfulness of the case before passing any order against the accused?

-False allegations made by wife against her husband destroy the sanctity of marriage.
-Marriage speaks of absolute faithfulness, mutual encouragement, admiration, respect and assistance of the couple to each other with all love and grace to make out a peaceful institution.
+False allegations made by the wife against her husband destroy the sanctity of marriage.
+Marriage speaks of an absolute faithfulness, mutual encouragement, admiration, respect and assistance of the couple to each other with all love and grace to make out a peaceful institution.

 As per the section 3 of the 2005 Act, it appears that if the conduct of the respondent harms or injures or endangers the health, safety, life, limb or well being, whether mental or physical, of the aggrieved person or tends to do so, it would amount to “domestic violence” which includes causing physical abuse, sexual abuse, verbal and emotional abuse and economic abuse.

 If averment of aggrieved person is vague, bald or suspicious cognizance should not be taken by the Magistrate.
-In devoid of credible evidence or medical report it cannot be said that husband used to commit physical abuse, a single act of verbal abuse cannot form basis of physical abuse.
+In devoid of credible evidence or medical report it cannot be said that the husband used to commit physical abuse, a single act of verbal abuse cannot form the basis of physical abuse.